wix/import-cost/README.md

 ## Developer guidelines

-In this project we use [lerna](https://lerna.js.org) for managing the multiple packages.
+In this project we use [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) for managing the multiple packages.

 ### Getting started